mandelbrot-eye/headline-analyzer/README.md

 # World's history through analysis of newspapers' headlines.
 Scraping the headlines of the newspapers and training the neural network to create new headlines based on the old ones.

 ___

 ## The outline of the project:
+0. Review of the methods
-1. Choosing the subjects and methods of the study
+1. Choosing the methods of the study
 2. Scraping the data
 3. Profiling and cleaning the data
 4. Exploration and vizualization of the data